 Mobile browser compatibility

-This website has been tested on an iPhone 8 and currently works fine using the below setups:
+This website has been tested on a range of mobile phones and currently works fine using the setups below:

 Accessibility statement date